 Urban light charge indicators are known to blink green and red if the current is not sufficient.
 The light will also simultaneously enter Travel Lock-out mode if the light is plugged into an outlet or computer with amperage below .5amps.

 Taz lights can actually tell you what amperage your computer or outlet is giving you.
 Holding the secondary button while the light is plugged in will indicate the rate at which the Taz is charging:

 2. Try a different charge cord.
 Charge cords are perhaps more abused than lights--they get bent up, tangled, and tossed around carelessly.
 This abuse is expected, but sometimes the cords received trauma that they weren't intended to endure.
 It hard to recognize whether or not if the cord is damaged, so don't be hasty to rule this option out.

-Our cords are standard Micro-USB, a common style for many of today's rechargeable electronics.
+Our cords consist of Micro-USB and Mini-USB Connections, common styles for many of today's rechargeable electronics.
 We use a particular length of 18"; short enough to deliver the amperage needed to charge the light efficiently and long enough to make it practical for everyday use.
 We recommend using a cord around the same length but it doesn't hurt to try what you have on hand, regardless of length, before finding other means.

 *Cords over 4 feet will likely not provide enough amperage to the light.